 - We have restricted rehearsals to students, instructors, staff, and volunteers only.
 Parents and families of students will not enter ECC.

-- To allow for additional social distancing when required, all spaces used for rehearsals have been marked with 6-foot distances and 10-foot distances to allow for additional social distancing when needed.
+- To allow for additional social distancing when required, all spaces used for rehearsals have been marked with 6-foot distances.

 - To allow for building-wide ventilation, we have made the following air quality upgrades.

 - All in-person sessions must take a break every 30 minutes to allow air HVAC Systems to bring fresh air into the room.